-Fukuoka is Kyūshū's largest city (and Japan's sixth largest) and still growing.
-It's made up of two former towns, the Fukuoka castle town on the west bank of the Naka-gawa and Hakata on the east.
-The two towns merged in 1889 as Fukuoka, though the name Hakata is still widely in use (for instance, it's Fukuoka Airport but Hakata Station).
+Sunny, friendly Fukuoka (福岡) is Kyūshū's largest city and Japan's eighth-largest population centre.
+It's made up of two former towns: the castle town of Fukuoka on the west bank of the Naka-gawa and the merchant town of Hakata on the east bank.
+Although the two towns merged in 1889 as Fukuoka, the name Hakata is still widely in use (for instance, it's Fukuoka Airport but Hakata Station) and a cultural touchpoint.

-If Fukuoka doesn't burst with sights like Tokyo or Kyoto, its friendly atmosphere, warm weather and contemporary attractions – art, architecture, shopping and cuisine – make up for it, and it's a good base for regional excursions.
+Fukuoka's welcoming feel makes it a great gateway to Kyūshū, and warm weather and contemporary attractions – art, architecture, shopping and cuisine – make it a good base for regional excursions.